dysquard/pgpa/README.md

 </p>

-  When activation is done, you can plug out your phone. **If activation succeeded but then failed after pluging out phone, please try `ActivateWifi.bat`**.
+  When activation is done, you can plug out your phone. **If activation succeeded but then failed after pluging out phone, please try `ActivateWifi.bat`(`ActivateWifi.command` for Mac) **.

   **Reactivation is needed if your phone restarts.**